joycee-gl/05_JavaFSD_Nov2023/ByMentoringLabSessions/03-Mentoring-02/Pivot-Element/-Pivot-Element-Binary-Search-LOG.md

 			Start-Index Element is 12
 			Middle-Index Element is 33
-			Start-Index Element (12) value is less than or equals to the Middle-Index Element (33) This means there is an ascending order curve / raising curve going on until this point This means that the Pivot can be potentially present on the Right Side Reset the Start-Index to (MiddleIndex + 1) Start-Index is updated to 4
+			Start-Index Element (12) value is less than or equals to the Middle-Index Element (33) This means that the Pivot can be potentially present on the Right Side Reset the Start-Index to (MiddleIndex + 1) Start-Index is updated to 4